Murphy Theatre: Today

 Today the Murphy Theatre is a non-profit theatre and serves as a community center.
 The theatre has 682 seats.

 On September 18, 1999, the Murphy Theatre hosted the wedding of actors John Ritter and Amy Yasbeck.

 The Murphy has been host to nationally acclaimed acts such as the Von Trapp Children.
 In 2010, the Murphy hosted conservative commentator Glenn Beck and broadcasts of his radio and television programs.
 Every year around Christmas time, the theater holds a show called The Murphy Christmas Show, showcasing such acts as dance troupes, barbershop quartets, children's choirs, and the Wilmingtones from Wilmington High School.

 In pop culture

 The theater can be seen in the films Lost in Yonkers and Michael Moore in TrumpLand.
+Also is a significant location in the plot of Nutcrackers (2024), the family comedy-drama, starring Ben Stiller.